Souldragon9912/Guardian/README.md

 * Remote administrative access through SSH
 * Potentially users who have a UID of zero, in other words, users who have root access that potentially shouldn't

 For example, once the CVE tool is produced for this, it will scan your system for any potential CVEs.
 For example, there is a zero-day attack known as “Dirty Frag” that gives root access on all major distros right now.
 If your system is found to have that specific CVE, it will highlight that CVE in red and give a brief description of it, and encourage the user to search and find remediation through the provided links that will be there.
+This example is meant to show how serious vulnerabilities would be presented to the user, rather than reflect a currently active detection.
 Guardian focuses on identifying configuration based risks through analysis and inspection, rather than actively exploiting the system.
 Plans to implement future CVE awareness features to help out with known vulnerabilities and remediation steps is in the works as well.

 | Vulnerability | Severity | Likelihood | Impact | Risk Level | Justification |